async-java/async.java/readme.pre.md

 2. `async.waterfall` is considered harmful.
-We use a ma
+We use a map,